tjmcs/dn-kafka/docs/Deployment-via-Vagrant.md

 While the commands shown above will install Kafka with a reasonable, default configuration from a standard location, there are additional command-line parameters that can be used to control the deployment process triggered by a `vagrant ... up` or `vagrant ... provision` command.
 Here is a complete list of the command-line flags that can be supported by the [Vagrantfile](../Vagrantfile) in this repository:

 * **`-k, --kafka-list`**: the Kafka address list; this is the list of nodes that will be created and provisioned, either by a single `vagrant ... up` command or by a `vagrant ... up --no-provision` command followed by a `vagrant ... provision` command; this command-line flag **must** be provided for almost every `vagrant` command supported by the [Vagrantfile](../Vagrantfile) in this repository
-* **`-z, --zookeeper-list`**: a comma-separated list of the nodes that make up the associated Zookeeper ensemble; this argument **must** be provided for any `vagrant` commands that involve provisioning of the instances that make up a Kafka cluster
-* **`-i, --zk-inventory-file`**: the path to a static inventory file containing the parameters needed to connect to the nodes that make up the associated Zookeeper ensemble; this argument **must** be provided for any `vagrant` commands that involve provisioning of the instances that make up a Kafka cluster
+* **`-i, --inventory-file`**: the path to a static inventory file containing the parameters needed to connect to the nodes that make up the associated Zookeeper ensemble; this argument **must** be provided for any `vagrant` commands that involve provisioning of the instances that make up a Kafka cluster
 * **`-n, --kafka-distro`**: the name of the distribution that should be deployed during the provisioning process; the playbook supports either `confluent` or `apache` as values for this parameter, and the default is to deploy the `confluent` distribution
 * **`-p, --path`**: the path that the distribution should be unpacked into; defaults to `/opt/kafka` and is only used for when installing the `apache` distribution (since the `confluent` distribution is installed using RPM packages, this parameter is unnecessary and is silently ignored)
 * **`-u, --url`**: the URL that the Apache Kafka distribution or Confluent RPM bundle should be downloaded from; this playbook supports downloading either a gzipped tarfile containing the Apache Kafka distribution or a gzipped tarfile containing a the RPM files that make up the Confluent distribution from a local web server